AOEpeople/aoe_technology_radar/radar/2017-10-01/angular.md

 quadrant:   languages-and-frameworks

 ---
-Beside that many major upgrades from version 2 to 5 which often needed manual hands on a lot has happened in the Angular ecosystem in 2017.
-Like in particular the improvements on the HTTP-Client which require less coding effort from now or the great improvements on angular.cli like aot (ahead of time compile) for faster rendering, fewer requests and much smaller builds to name just the most important ones.
+In addition to numerous major upgrades from version 2 to 5, which often needed a "hands-on" approach, a lot has happened in the Angular ecosystem in 2017.
+Specifically, the improvements in the HTTP-Client, which now requires less coding effort.
+Or the vast improvements on angular.cli such as aot (ahead of time compile) for faster rendering, fewer requests and much smaller builds, to just name the most important ones.

-Beside that many facts about, we made many good experiences using Angular in large and medium size projects.
-Actually it's the choice in our telecommunication sector teams as single page application framework (SPA) for micro service front ends.
+We have achieved particularly good results using Angular in large and medium-size projects.
+Actually, it's our framework-of-choice in our telecommunication sector teams as a single-page application framework (SPA) for microservice front ends.

-The convenient scaffolding of unit- and end-2-end-tests provide a very quality driven workflow.
+The convenient scaffolding of unit- and end-to-end-tests provides a quality-driven workflow.
-Also the module and component architecture helps to keep the codebase understandable end maintainable.
+Also, the module- and component architecture helps to keep the codebase understandable end maintainable.